zkLinkProtocol/zklink-intent-url/docs/develop.md

   ]
   ```
-When you allow Actions to create action URLS across different chains, the `option` here should include `chainId` to indicate that it is available for selection only on the corresponding `chainId`.
+When you allow magicLink can initiate transactions on multiple chains, the `option` here should include `chainId` to indicate that it is available for selection only on the corresponding `chainId`.

 - `regex`: a regular expression that the frontend will use to validate the input.